Birmingham Distracted Driving Accident Attorney

 The analysis also reported that 78.91 percent of these crashes occur less than 25 miles from a person’s home while 21.09 percent occur more than 25 miles from home.
 From 2012 to 2016, the Center for Advanced Public Safety analysis found that 127,816 crashes involving distractions from electronic devices occurred in Jefferson County, representing 14.37 percent of all crashes in Alabama.

 Contact a Birmingham Distracted Driving Accident Attorney

 If you suffered severe injuries or your loved one was killed in a motor vehicle accident caused by a distracted driver, make sure that you quickly retain legal counsel.
-Farris, Riley & Pitt, LLP helps distracted driving crash victims in communities throughout Alabama.
+The Farris, Riley & Pitt, LLP Birmingham car accident lawyers help distracted driving crash victims in communities throughout Alabama.

-Our firm will fight to make sure that you recover every last dollar of compensation you need and deserve.
-You can have our lawyers review your case and discuss all of your legal options when you call (205) 324-1212 or contact us online to receive a free consultation.
+Our firm will fight to make sure you recover every last dollar of compensation you need and deserve.
+You can have our attorneys review your case and discuss all of your legal options when you call (205) 324-1212 or contact us online to receive a free consultation.